net-lisias-ksph/Snacks/GameData/Snacks/Readme.txt

 REVISION HISTORY

 1.5.1
 - Temporarily disable the partial vessel control penalty.
-Happy now?
+- Added additional checks for vessels created through rescue contracts; any crew listed as "Unowned" will be ignore.

 1.5.0
 - ISnacksPenalty now has a RemovePenalty method.
 Snacks will call this each time kerbals don't miss any meals.